Filled with tender beef, and vegetables in a rich broth this recipe is made in your slow cooker. Poor Man's Stew is affordable, savory, and delicious!

 - Brown hamburger, drain if desired - transfer beef to the slow cooker.

-- Dice the onion and celery and place it in the slow cooker on top of the beef.
+- Dice the onion, celery, and mince the garlic.
+Place it in the slow cooker on top of the beef.

 - Next add the frozen vegetables and spices.
 Top with cannellini beans, crushed tomatoes and beef stock.